2019 Women's Ford National Hockey League

 The 2019 Women's Ford National Hockey League was the 21st and final edition of the women's field hockey tournament.
-The competition was held in Tauranga, New Zealand between 14–22 September.
+The competition was held in Tauranga, New Zealand, between 14 and 22 September.

 North Harbour won the title for the fifth time, equalling the record for most wins previously set by Auckland.
 The team defeated Northland 2–0 in the final.
 Canterbury finished in third place after defeating Central 2–1.

 In 2020, the tournament will be replaced by the Premier Hockey League.

 Participating teams

 The following eight teams competed for the title: